 Instructions

 - Divide the meat into eight equal portions.
-Cut each pita bread in half and carefully stuff them with the meat mixture forming a layer of meat into each pita pocket.
+Slice each pita bread in half and carefully stuff with the meat mixture forming a layer of meat into each pita pocket.

 Notes

-- Cut each pita bread sandwich in two to serve as appetizers.
+- Slice each pita bread sandwich in two to serve as appetizers.

 - Make sure to drain the excess liquid before mixing the onion with the ground meat.
 If the mixture is too wet, you'll end up with a soggy pita sandwich.